List of Cardcaptor Sakura characters: Sonomi Daidouji

-After meeting Sakura tite for the first time, Sonomi realizes that Nadeshiko had lived a happy life and is able to come to terms with the marriage.
-At times, she still treats Fujitaka as a "rival" competing to love Nadeshiko more, but she also helps him pass on gifts from Sakura to her grandfather and to arrange for Sakura to meet her great-grandfather while on a family vacation.
+After meeting Sakura for the first time, Sonomi realizes that Nadeshiko had lived a happy life and is able to come to terms with the marriage.
+At times, she still treats Fujitaka as a "romantic rival" competing to love Nadeshiko's affections, but she also helps him pass on gifts from Sakura to her grandfather and to arrange for Sakura to meet her great-grandfather while on a family vacation.
 Sonomi shows great affection for Sakura–treating her like her own daughter–and often clears her busy work schedule to join her and Tomoyo whenever Sakura comes over to visit.

 In the Cardcaptors English adaptation, her name is changed to Samantha Taylor and her declaration of love for Nadeshiko is modified to a purely familiar love rather than a romantic love.

-Sonomi is voiced by Yoshiko Ōta in anime series.
+Sonomi is voiced by Miki Itō in anime series.
 In the Animax English dub, she is voiced by Claudia Thompson for the first season.
 She is voiced by Venus Terzo in the Cardcaptors dub and by Wendee Lee in the English dub of the second movie.
 In the English dub of the Clear Card arc, she is voiced by Michelle Rojas.